-Precious Metals Spot Price Charts | Gainesville Coins ®
+Gold & Silver & Precious Metals Price Charts | Gainesville Coins ®

 Live spot prices are the benchmark used by financial institutions, precious metals dealers, and investors to calculate the price at which varying precious metal products are bought and sold.
-Whether they are physical products (such as bars, coins, or bullion) or financial instruments (such as ETF shares), the spot prices of precious metals are the basis for how those products are sold and traded on the open market.
+Whether they are physical products (such as bars, coins, or bullion) or financial instruments (such as ETF shares), the real-time spot prices of precious metals are the basis for how those products are sold and traded on the open market.

 Find all the information and data you need to make the most informed investment decisions when you buy gold, silver, platinum, or palladium.
 Please call us to ask any questions you may have.
-You can browse our available inventory on our website, which includes gold bullion bars, 10 oz silver bullion bars, and coins such as the Canadian Silver Maple Leaf, American Silver Eagle, and South African Gold Krugerrand, among others.
+You can browse our available inventory on our website, which includes gold bullion bars, 10 oz silver bullion bars, and gold and silver coins such as the Canadian Silver Maple Leaf, American Silver Eagle, and South African Gold Krugerrand, among others.

 Our Precious Metals Price Charts hub lets you view real-time and historical charts of all precious metals prices.
 Check the live precious metals prices today and over time on historical price charts covering the past 10 years.

 Follow the links at the top and bottom of this page to see the individual pages for each metal to view current spot prices and interactive price charts.
 The current market price for each of the metals are quoted per gram, per troy ounce (oz), and per kilo.
 Live prices are updated every few seconds and are expressed in terms of U.S. dollars.

 Follow the links below to view live price charts for each of the metals:

 Check out these links for more information about current gold and silver prices:

 Silver Premiums Explained: Insider Shares Knowledge!